 - 2019 – The Reedcutters’ Village welcome two additional cabins which increased capacity to 50.
 Stand Up Paddleboarding was also added to the many activities provided at Hautbois Activity Centre.

 Girlguiding Anglia in particular, and guiding in general, will forever be extremely grateful for this wonderful gift.
 We hope to fulfil the Patteson sisters’ wishes by ensuring that generations of future members will continue to visit and enjoy this fantastic facility.

-The main training room has been renamed Patteson Room in their honour, and the family’s height chart, located behind the door in the old library (Hertfordshire Room), has been encased in plastic for posterity.
-The Patteson sisters’ legacy will never be forgotten, and Girlguiding Anglia will always be proud to be the guardian for such a venue.
+The main training room has been renamed Patteson Room in the sisters’ honour.
+The family’s height chart, located behind the door in the old library (Hertfordshire Room), has been encased in plastic, preserving it’s history for posterity.
+The Patteson sisters’ legacy will never be forgotten; and Girlguiding Anglia will always be proud to be the guardian for such a venue.

 Friends of Hautbois